-What do young people think about relationships these days?
+What do teens think about healthy relationships these days?
 That’s what Dr. Richard Weissbourd, director of the Making Caring Common Project at Harvard and his team wanted to know.
 They set out to identify young people’s challenges and hopes, and who influences the way they think about relationships.
 Much of what they found surprised them.

 “Based on the responses from our research with more than 3000 young adults and high school students, it is clear that we as a society are failing to prepare young people for perhaps the most important thing they will do in life – learn how to love and develop deep caring, healthy romantic relationships,” says Weissbourd.